Digital Tools For Collaboration - Multimedia Bulletin Boards

 Watch the video from Richard Byrne How to Use Lino to Create a Virtual Board for Sticky Notes to learn how to use Lino.

 Popplet has been a popular tool for years for teachers to use with students to think and learn visually.
 The students can capture facts, thoughts, and images and learn to create relationships between them.
 Like the other applications, you start with a blank wall and then you create what are called Popplets that capture ideas.
 There is a share button where you can add collaborators with email addresses.
+The FREE version only allows one Popplet.
+Note: If you had an account before they changed their limit, they have not taken away your Popplets.
+You can continue using them.

 Each Popplet can contain: